ehwan/RustyLR/README.md

 ## Start Parsing
 `lr1!` and `lalr1!` will generate struct `<StartSymbol>Parser`.

-The struct has the following functions:
+The parser struct has the following functions:
  - `new()` : create new parser
  - `begin(&self)` : create new context
  - `feed(&self, &mut Context, TermType, &mut UserData) -> Result<(), ParseError>` : feed token to the parser